 Instead, consider including announcements about various fundraising activities in the announcements before or after the service begins.
 If your church uses bulletins, list upcoming fundraisers there!
-You can also make announcements other places, like small groups, Wednesday-night church, Bible studies, and other gatherings.
+You can also make announcements in other places, like small groups, Wednesday-night church, Bible studies, and other gatherings.

 The Key to Small Church Fundraisers

 Your members give a lot of time, money, and talent to your church.
-Offering fundraisers that have value for the donors as well as the church will help prevent burnout.
+Offering fundraisers that have value for the donors, as well as the church, will help prevent burnout.